 Insert the Travelcard into the slot, the barriers open when you take the ticket from behind the yellow reader, on the top.
 You need to to the same operation at the exit, so keep them on hand.
 On the buses, just show it to the driver when boarding.

-Tap the Oyster Card on the yellow Oyster readers to have access to the subways and trains.
-You need to do the same at the exit, so keep it at hand.
-On the buses tap the yellow reader.
-Pay attention when tapping the subway readers, don't tap the Oyster twice.
+When you tap the card on the reader, an acoustic sound warns you of the successful check-in and your credit appears on the display.
+Never tap twice.
 If you have any doubts (the gate does not open, you can't pass in time) immediately contact the subway staff, who's always at the turnstiles, they'll be happy to help you and you will avoid additional charges.